-Date of Particulars Shareholders' Meeting Change in the name of f the Company February 21, 2011 Change in the name of the Company from "Canonical Infotech Solutions Private Limited" to "Jubilant Agri and Retail Private Limited".
+Date of Particulars Shareholders' Meeting Change in the name o f the Company February 21, 2011 Change in the name of the Company from "Canonical Infotech Solutions Private Limited" to "Jubilant Agri and Retail Private Limited".
 May 5, 2011 Change in the name of the Company from "Jubilant Agri and Retail Private Limited" to "Jubilant Agri and Consumer Products Private Limited".
 May 6, 2011 Change in the name of the Company from "Jubilant Agri and Consumer Products Private Limited" to its current name, "Jubilant Agri and Consumer Products Limited".
 Change in the objects clause of the MoA February 21, 2011 Change in Clause No. III of the MoA of the Company pursuant to which the current objects clause was incorporated.
-Change in Authorised Share Capital of the Company For details, see "Changes in Authorized Share Capital of our Company" under the section titled "Capital Structure" at page no. 2 Structure" at page no. 32.
+Change in Authorised Share Capital of the Company For details, see "Chan ges in Authorized Share Capital of our Company" under the section titled "Capital